Patrick Tutka, Ph.D.

 - St. Vincent's Hall, Room 409

-Dr. Tutkaï¿½s prior academic background includes a Masterï¿½s degree in Sport Management from Louisiana State University and a Bachelor of Science in Secondary Education from the Wayne State University (Detroit, Michigan).
-His research has been published in refereed academic journals such as the International Journal of Sport Managementï¿½and the International Journal of Sport Finance, as well as presented at International sport management conferences including the North American Society for Sport Management, Sport and Recreation Law Association, College Sport Research Institute, along with the Applied Sport Management Association.
-Prior to his Doctorate work, Dr. Tutka also worked for the National Senior Games Association, Louisiana State University Athletics, Grand Valley State University Athletics and served as a teacher/coach at Shelby High School in Shelby, NC, where he served as a basketball and soccer coach,ï¿½winning two State Championships.ï¿½
+Dr. Tutka's prior academic background includes a master's degree in sport management from Louisiana State University and a bachelor's degree in secondary education from the Wayne State University (Detroit, Michigan).
+His research has been published in refereed academic journals such as the International Journal of Sport Management and the International Journal of Sport Finance, and he has presented at international sport management conferences, including the North American Society for Sport Management, Sport and Recreation Law Association, College Sport Research Institute, and the Applied Sport Management Association.